JohnDoRight/JohnDoRight.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Johnny's website: a work-in-progress.
-23

 I solve problems.
 I learn as I go.
 This website is an example of that.
-I am curious about data and draw insights from them, my projects demonstrate that in one form or another.
-If I can't get the data, I'll develop hardware and software to do that.
+I am curious about data and draw insights from them, my projects [pending] demonstrate that in one form or another.
+If I can't get the data, I'll develop hardware and software to do that, just like my Masters (also in the projects [pending]).

 I'm not all science and engineering; I've been teaching myself how to play guitar, learned how to do barre chords last year!
 (Note: Barre chords are the hardest chords to do and require using your index finger to 'bar' all the strings).
 I have also learned how to dance, both solo and ballroom, over the years.